-At the age of 7, girls and boys are welcomed into the Preparatory Department.
+At the age of 7, girls and boys are welcomed into Main School.

 At Yarlet we expect the very best from your child inside and outside the classroom.
 This includes setting individualised academic targets to ensure that every pupil is challenged and stretched to achieve to the best of his or her ability.

-Parents are given half-termly assessment reports and there is at least one formal Parents' Evening per year.
+Parents are given half-termly assessment reports and there are at least two formal Parents' Evenings per year.
 This complements the informal home-school communication which takes place much more frequently and is often central in helping pupils to succeed.

 Socially, children are expected to be kind, courteous and respectful.
 They are taught to take pride in themselves and in all that they do.

 From Form 5, a strong tutorial system is in place.
-Each tutor is responsible for the academic and pastoral wellbeing of a small group of tutees which helps to ensure that each pupil's progress and welfare are closely monitored.
+Each tutor is responsible for the academic and pastoral wellbeing of a small group of tutees which helps to ensure that each pupil's progress and welfare is closely monitored.
 Members of staff eat lunch with the children and everyone starts and finishes their meal together.
-Boys and girls and older and younger pupils enjoy each other's company over lunch whilst prefects and teachers gently encourage good table manners.
+Boys and girls and older and younger pupils enjoy each other's company over lunch whilst prefects and teachers gently encourage good table manners and appropriate conversation.

-All meals are prepared in-house by our own cooks.
+All meals are prepared in-house by our own chef.
 At the end of the school day, an optional light tea is available which is also supervised by our staff.

 At the end of Form 6 our pupils are ready to move on to the 11 to 13 Senior Years.
 Click here for more information about the Senior Years.